Ex-GOP Rep. Fortenberry gets probation for lying to feds

 OMAHA, Neb.
 (AP) — Former Republican U.S. Rep. Jeff Fortenberry of Nebraska was sentenced Tuesday to two years of probation, a $25,000 fine and community service for lying to federal authorities about an illegal campaign contribution, on the same day that voters in his district were deciding on his replacement in a special election.

-Fortenberry, 60, was sitting quietly as a federal judge read the sentence in a Los Angeles courtroom.
+Fortenberry, 60, sat quietly as a federal judge read the sentence in a Los Angeles courtroom.
 The former congressman resigned in March shortly after a California jury found him guilty in the corruption case.
 He has maintained his innocence and said he plans to appeal.

 Fortenberry chose not to address the court.
-Judge Stanley Blumenfeld Jr. said Fortenberry “turned a blind eye and a deaf ear” to indications that the source of his donations was illicit, but he said Fortenberry was by all accounts — including prosecution witnesses — “a man of exceptional character.”
+Judge Stanley Blumenfeld Jr. said Fortenberry “turned a blind eye and a deaf ear” to indications that the source of his donations was illicit.

+“Mr. Fortenberry chose the wrong path,” Blumenfeld said.
+“He decided to respond with dishonesty rather than honesty, and lying, especially in this context, is certainly a serious matter.”

+But the judge said he was convinced that Fortenberry’s actions were not representative of how he normally behaves.
+He said Fortenberry was generally “a man of exceptional character,” a view shared even by prosecution witnesses.

 When Blumenfeld wished him luck, Fortenberry said, “Thank you.”